louispan/glazier-react-examples/examples/todo/README.CreateReactApp.md

 REACT_APP_SECRET_CODE=abcdef
 ```

-These variables will act as the defaults if the machine does not explicitly set them.<br>
+These variables will ini as the defaults if the machine does not explicitly set them.<br>
 Please refer to the [dotenv documentation](https://github.com/motdotla/dotenv) for more details.

 >Note: If you are defining environment variables for development, your CI and/or hosting platform will most likely need